 - Flexibility: Open-end fund managers are free to sell assets at a time that will maximize returns for their investors, not because they have to due to time constraints.
 This provides the opportunity to capture capital gains to go along with property income.

 Like any investment, the benefits of an open-end fund are offset by some risks.
 The risks include:

 - Returns: Prioritization of cash flow and stability over appreciation can reduce the property’s total income.
 As a result, total returns for open-end funds tend to be lower than their closed-end counterparts.

 - Administration: Because they are constantly raising capital, the administration of an open-end fund may require more administrative support than their closed-end counterparts.
 As a result, they may have higher fees to support the extra staff.

 Examples of open-end funds can include mutual funds, some Real Estate Investment Trusts (REITs), and ETFs.

 What is a Closed-End Fund?

 Closed-end funds have a predetermined end date, usually 10-12 years from the date of inception.
 On occasion, the term can be extended for several years at the discretion of the investment manager and upon approval by investors.
 Unlike open-end funds, closed-end funds have a predetermined subscription period.
-This means that they can only capital during a certain window of time – usually 12-18 months.
+This means that closed-end funds can only capital during a certain window of time – usually 12-18 months.
 After that, they are closed to new capital.

 The closed-end structure offers several benefits: